 If you’ve been thinking about buying a second home, now could be a good time to take the leap.
-Mortgage rates are still low, and home prices in vacation towns are going up, the Redfin analysis shows.
+Mortgage rates are still low by historical standards, and home prices in vacation towns are going up, the Redfin analysis shows.
 Here are some key things to think about before you buy a second home.

 Key considerations for buying a second home